 Thank you to everyone for reading my work.
 When my Huffpost article first hit the Internet, I was stunned by the world’s reaction and got caught completely off guard.
 People started looking to me and asking for advice, but I didn’t feel comfortable or qualified.
 I was as I am now a father doing the best I can to raise my daughter.
 None of this was planned.
 It just happened this way.
 We do what we can.
 Your kids are lucky to have you as you are to have them, but “I don’t have all the answers.”
 I express myself and hopefully if people relate to me then they respond.
 When I get letters like the ones below, I feel like I contributed something meaningful to my community.
 It makes us feel less alone.
 I appreciate you all.
+If I haven’t responding to you, please don’t take it personal.
+I try to read every email that I get, but somethings get lost in the shuffle.
 Knowing that you actually take the time to read my stories is humbling.
 Thank you.

 That was a interesting story and one that I can relate to.
 However mine is similar but almost complete opposite.
 I was in Korea and my daughter was half white.
 We lived in a small town and like you mentioned we were the strange people in it.
 We would go to the park and no one would want to play with her and they would make rude comments.
 After moving back to the US a country she didn’t know of when she was 4, everything became normal for her and totally changed her personality.
 It’s a great story man, thanks for sharing.